What are we testing in this example?

 Hexawise makes it quick and simple for us to select an appropriate set of tests whatever time pressure might exist on the project or whatever testing thoroughness requirements we might have.
 Hexawise-generated tests automatically maximize variation, maximize testing thoroughness, and minimize wasteful repetition.

-What interesting Hexawise features are highlighted in this sample plan description?
+What interesting Hexawise features are highlighted in this sample model description?

-This is a simple plan.
-If you're looking for a complicated sample plan, this ain't it.
+This is a simple example.
+If you're looking for a complicated sample model, this ain't it.

 How should we describe the quantity of adult tickets that can be purchased?
 How many values should we use here?
 This test design consideration comes up very frequently.
-How we answer the question has significant implications here (and in many Hexawise test plans).
+How we answer the question has significant implications here (and in many Hexawise models).

 The drop down menu above shows 6 different quantities.
 The drop down list under Children includes "zero" as an option as well.